Entropy spectroscopy of a bilayer graphene quantum dot: Excited state spectra for one two carriers

-The angle $\theta$ characteristic for the superposition that forms the new ground state is given by the relation
+The angle $\theta \in \interval{0}{\frac{\pi}{2}}$ characteristic for the superposition that forms the new ground state is given by the relation

 From this one can see that the strength of mixing between states $\ket{S_v T_s^0}$ and $\ket{T_v^0 S_s}$ depends on how large the Kane-Mele spin--orbit gap $\DSO$ is compared to the exchange splittings $J_1$, $J_2$.
-For $\DSO \ll J_1 + J_2$ one obtains $\ket{S_v T_s^0}$ as the ground state, whereas for $\DSO \gg J_1 + J_2$ the ground state is given by the superposition $\frac{1}{\sqrt{2}}(\ket{S_v T_s^0} - \ket{T_v^0 S_s})$.
+For $\DSO \ll J_1 + J_2$ one obtains $\ket{S_v T_s^0}$ as the ground state, whereas for $\DSO \gg J_1 + J_2$ the ground state is given by the superposition $\frac{1}{\sqrt{2}}(\ket{S_v T_s^0} + \ket{T_v^0 S_s})$.

 Applying an out-of-plane magnetic field $\Bper$ does not cause a change in ground state for the $N=0$ and $N=1$ charge carrier states.
 For the $N=2$ charge carrier state there is a ground state crossing happening at field $B^\times$.
 For $\Bper > B^\times$ the new ground state is given by $\ket{T_v^- S_s}$.
-Further increasing the magnetic field leads to higher orbital states coming down in energy.
-This is not shown in Fig.~\ref{fig:oldnewspectrum}.